 - Must be tethered or leashed and wearing a special cape.

-- No work or task is identified?
+- No work or task identified?
 The animal is not permitted and can be asked to leave.
 The individual may stay.

-- If response is “no,” ask “Is the animal an Emotional Support Animal approved as a reasonable accommodation by a University Disability Authority?”
+Ask “Is the animal an Emotional Support Animal approved as a reasonable accommodation by a University Disability Authority?”

-- If “yes”, you can ask: “Is the animal approved for this location?”
+- If “yes,” you can ask: “Is the animal approved for this location?”

 - If response is “yes,” ask “Which University Disability Authority approved this animal as a reasonable accommodation?”